 Which brings me to the next recommendation -

 4. Breath in the sea air on the city walls

-Akko is an historic port city of strategic importance.
+Akko was a historic port city of strategic importance.
 During the 18th and 19th century, its Ottoman rulers fortified the city with a strong stone wall built around it.
 Today you can walk along the wall for amazing views of the Mediterranean.
-It’s not always very clean but the breeze and views are worth it.
+It's not always very clean but the breeze and views are worth it.

 5. Taste the local food in the market

 Akko is famous for its Old City bazaar.
 It's absolutely worth a visit in its own right, so make sure to immerse yourself in the colors, sounds, and scents of this fishing port's market.

 Sa'id's Hummus place is famous across the country and offers delicious fresh hummus with extras served with warm homemade pita bread.
 Yum!
 This is a popular lunch joint that can get crowded but that's part of the charm of this local experience.
 Don't be too late.
 Once they run out of hummus, they close for the day.

 If you have a sweet tooth, you're in for a treat!
 Street vendors offer a variety of homemade authentic candy.
 These will preserve quite well so you can get a few pieces as gifts for your friends back home.